Senior Health | April 13, 2022

 These results suggest that older people have higher emotional well-being than younger people but not when they have a relative with a severe illness.
 Not all older people with ailing relatives have low well-being; rather, it depends on the severity of the relative’s ailment.

 Caring for a senior loved one can be fulfilling and can strengthen bonds within a family.
 But it’s important to recognize that being a family caregiver can come with feelings of loss, stress and physical strain.
-Caregivers risk their own health and wellbeing when they don’t account for their own needs or take a break when necessary, and respite care provides a convenient solution for many families.
+Caregivers risk their health and well-being when they don’t account for their own needs or take a break when necessary, and respite care provides a convenient solution for many families.

 References